Gawk is the GNU Project's implementation of the AWK programming

 Start a profiling session, and send the profiling data to

-This turns on compatibility mode, with the following
+This turns on compatibility mode, and disables a number of

 Enable the use of interval expressions in regular